Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Introduction

 \subsection{Problem Description}

 Nuclear fusion technology relies on the production and containment of an extremely hot and dense plasma containing enriched Hydrogen isotopes.
-The current frontier generation of fusion reactors, such as the Joint European Torus (JET) and the under-construction International Thermonuclear Experimental Reactor (ITER), make use of both tritium and deuterium fuel.
+The current frontier generation of fusion reactors, such as the Joint European Torus (JET) and the under-construction ITER, make use of both tritium and deuterium fuel.
 While at least one deuterium atom occurs for every \num{5000} molecules of naturally-sourced water, and may be easily distilled, tritium is extremely rare in nature.
-It may be produced indirectly through irradiation of heavy water (\DDO) during nuclear fission, but only at very low rates which could never sustain industrial-scale fusion power.
+Tritium may be produced indirectly through irradiation of heavy water (\DDO) during nuclear fission, but only at very low rates which could never sustain industrial-scale fusion power.